arcaneAgilmente/consensual/readme.txt

 The combo graph is at the edge of the screen and colored by the step judgments that affect the combo.
 The life graph is inward from the combo graph and colored to indicate where the first judgment of each type occurred.
 The color coding on the graphs is the same as in the stats.
+Wait for the help layer to show to see the pad codes for the screen.